classico-trad-ecletico/comparative-histories/chapter.md

 each of these boxes, a style could be logically explained by the context in which it arose.
-This entailed an awareness that there was, in the famous words of the neo-Kantian art historian [@hart:1982reinterpreting] Heinrich @woelfflin:1950principles [1], "no such thing as objective vision" across different ages and styles.
+This entailed an awareness that there was, in the famous words of the neo-Kantian art historian [@hart:1982reinterpreting]
+@woelfflin:1950principles [1], "no such thing as objective vision" across different ages and styles.
 Therefore, one of the major tasks of Idealist art and especially architectural history was, according to @podro:1982critical [xv], bringing an historical artwork to